RichFox1990/SDL_Asteroids_Cpp/README.md

 ## Creating a custom Asteroids game using SDL2

+### UPDATE 6 (17/7/20)
+- ADDED sheild bar - default lose 25% each collision (if you loose all sheild and get hit = gameover)
+- ADDED player sprite flashes during collision cooldown after being hit
+- CHANGED background asteroid to more basic image (no need to use standard detailed image due to smaller size)
+- CHANGED Player image slightly (fill with 70% opacity red) + better resolution image
+- FIXED score rect now displays corrently as score increases (no more contraction)
+- ADDED Screenshots

 ### UPDATE 5 (16/7/20)
 - NEW Game over screen (displays, score and can replay the game through the main window)
 - NEW asteroid speed calculations